UKVI temporary guidance during COVID-19 – what this means for you

 UKVI published temporary guidance on 17 April 2020 which includes changes to their existing guidance which may affect the usual advice you would be given.
 We have summarised what these changes mean in the different subject areas below.
-This was updated most recently on 4 March 2021.
+This was updated most recently on 02 March 2022.

-Some Visa Application Centres (VACs) overseas are now resuming services where local restrictions allow, whilst others remain closed and unable to issue visas for travel to the UK.
+Most Visa Application Centres (VACs) overseas are now resuming services where local restrictions allow, whilst others remain closed and unable to issue visas for travel to the UK.
 You can check the service where you live:

 - If you’re in Europe, Africa and parts of the Middle East, check: TLS contact

 - For all other countries, check: VFS global

 If your 90-day travel vignette for the UK has expired, you will need to apply for a vignette transfer and pay an application fee of £154.

 You won’t be penalised for being unable to collect your BRP in the UK while coronavirus measures are in place.

 For more guidance about your BRP card, see the following webpage:

 The University can no longer sponsor you under the Student visa system if you are studying your course remotely (also known as ‘distance learning’).